afifi93/solar-roof/README.md

 Traditionally, when a customer wants to install solar panels on their house, the company would send out a team to measure the roof dimension and cutomized/find the solar panels that will fit.
 This back-and-forth takes a lot of time and increases the risk of workers' injury.
 This project implemented a variation of convolutional neural network, called U-net, to segment individual's roof using aerial/satelite images.

-Due to the limited labeled roof images, I implemented a U-net model on segment building with public aerial images.
+Due to the limited labeled roof images, I implemented a U-net model on segment building with public aerial images (https://project.inria.fr/aerialimagelabeling/).
 Roof boundary is very close to the building boundray from the top-view.
 Few modifications will be needed to improve the accuray of roof boundary.

 # Installation